vmware-archive/octant/proposals/20191007-container-exec.md

 #### Disconnects and Timeouts

 Terminals will timeout after a set idle period of 300 seconds.
-Alerts will be used to notify a user of when a terminal has timed out or disconnceted.
-Terminals that are disconnceted due to timeout or communication error will remain present in the UI.
+Alerts will be used to notify a user of when a terminal has timed out or disconnected.
+Terminals that are disconnected due to timeout or communication error will remain present in the UI.

 This will also include containers that go away.